flexatone/vigilnaut/doc/articles/swppc/swppc.md

 ```

-To limit scanning to `site-packages` directories associated with a specific Python executable, the `--exe` (or `-e`) argument can be supplied with relative or absolute paths.
-To demonstrate this, we can first build a virtual environment from the following requirements.txt:
+To limit scanning to `site-packages` directories associated with a specific Python executable, the `--exe` (or `-e`) argument can be supplied.
+To demonstrate this, we can first build a virtual environment from the following "requirements.txt" content:

 ```
 jinja2==3.1.3